-Epoxy and polyurethane are the best garage floor coatings that have all the above mentioned characteristics.
-They are extremely durable and long lasting even after years of vehicle traffic.
+Epoxy and polyurethane are the best garage floor coatings that have all the above-mentioned characteristics.
+They are extremely durable and long-lasting even after years of vehicle traffic.
 They can be made non-slippery to create safety traction and they come in many colors and patterns with safety marking capability specific to parking decks and garages.
-They are also anti-dusting that is shed by concrete and spread by moving cars.
+They are also anti-dusting which is shed by concrete and spread by moving cars.

 Adhesion rating should be at least 350 pound-force per square inch (psi) and the impact rating should be above 125 inch-pounds in order to prevent chips and cracks in case of tool dropping as well as protecting the workers.

-The coating should also be resistance against weather conditions and fluctuating temperatures to prevent moisture intrusion that can damage the foundation of the building.
-There are also oil, fuel and solvent discharges from cars that can cause stain and pollution not only to the flooring material but also into the soil and groundwater which is not good for the environment.
+The coating should also be resistant to weather conditions and fluctuating temperatures to prevent moisture intrusion that can damage the foundation of the building.
+There are also oil, fuel, and solvent discharges from cars that can cause stains and pollution not only to the flooring material but also into the soil and groundwater which is not good for the environment.
 Thus, the epoxy and polyurethane coating should be absolutely non-porous.
-Being waterproof is critical so high pressure hoses can be used for cleaning purposes to significantly reduce cleaning time and energy cost in garages that are operating 24/7 on multilevel.
-The floor coloring can also impact energy bill as a light color can increase light reflection so less number of lights will be needed.
+Being waterproof is critical so high-pressure hoses can be used for cleaning purposes to significantly reduce cleaning time and energy costs in garages that are operating 24/7 on multilevel.
+The floor coloring can also impact energy bills as a light color can increase light reflection so less number of lights will be needed.

 Pot life refers to the time you have to apply the coating once the epoxy and polyurethane components are mixed.
-Good epoxy and polyurethane flooring gives you less than an hour pot life at 70 degree to apply the material.
-A long pot life is a sign of low quality material!
+Good epoxy and polyurethane flooring gives you less than an hour of pot life at 70 degrees to apply the material.
+Long pot life is a sign of low-quality material!

 Hot tire pickup shouldn’t be a concern for garage epoxy and polyurethane flooring due to the high thickness that is required in the first place.